 #GoGreat Golf In Saginaw

-About 30 minutes north of Frankenmuth, you'll find another one of MLive.com's 50 Must-Play Michigan Golf Courses, Apple Mountain Resort in Freeland.
+About 30 minutes north of Frankenmuth, you'll find another of MLive.com's 50 Must-Play Michigan Golf Courses, Apple Mountain Resort in Freeland.
 This championship course masquerades as a ski hill during the winter months and has the highest elevated tees in the Valley, spectacular, sweeping views, water located on or near 14 holes, true greens and generous fairways.
 Apple mountain offers four sets of tee boxes, which measure 6,947 yards from the back tees.

 "We have two signature holes," says Chad Maxim, PGA Head Golf Professional at Apple Mountain.
 "Number 5 is a downhill par 3, off the back of the ski hill, that leads to a green shaped like an apple.
 The back 2 bunkers make the leaves on the apple."
 Maxim says hole #6 is another scenic shot.
 "It's a par 4 and it's the highest point in Saginaw County.
 From the back tees, it has a really nice view."
 The entire course has a beautiful, up-north feel to it, in part due to the elevation changes and rolling terrain that are less commonly found in the Valley.

 To play your best at Apple Mountain, it helps to play the course a couple of times.
 "Our most difficult hole is probably Number 2.
 It's a par 5 with out-of-bounds to the left, a big water hazard to the right, and the green is fairly well bunkered," Maxim explains.
-"Basically, the agressive line is not always the best line there.
+"Basically, the aggressive line is not always the best line there.
 Try a 3-shot hole and give yourself a chance to birdie.
 It looks easy, but it plays hard."

 Halfway House: Quick snacks and drinks for golfers making the turn